kushalahmed/shift_scheduling/README.txt

         3.1 GET

-            It assumes that the database tables holds the employee and shifts information.
+            It assumes that the database tables hold the employee and shifts information.
 It reads the database tables, and generates a schedule.

-            The schedule contains shifts and comployees information for each week day.
+            The schedule contains shifts and employees information for each week day.

             Sample:
             curl GET http://localhost:6542/schedule